 Yes.
 We make sure every downspout is clean, often using snakes and hoses.
 If the clog is bad, we may need to take the pipe apart and put it back together.
 This is included in the basic gutter-cleaning price.
-If the clog is underground, however, we will need to refer you to a plumber and recommend screen cones to prevent further clogging.

 What about all the debris on my roof?
 Won’t it just run down into the gutters after you’ve cleaned them?